 Any income in excess of £105,000 is not subject to tax in Gibraltar.

 An application for Category 2 status is made to the Finance Centre Director and if successful a Qualifying (Category 2) Individual Certificate under the Qualifying (Category 2) Individuals Rules 2004 of the Income Tax Act will be issued.
 In order for an individual to qualify for Category 2 status he will be required pursuant to the current Rules to have available for his exclusive use approved residential accommodation in Gibraltar for the whole of the year of assessment (July to June).

 In addition, an applicant must submit a Curriculum Vitae detailing his qualifications, source of wealth and income, work experience and two references to vouch for his good financial standing and repute.
-One must be from a Banker confirming that the individual's financial status is in excess of £2,000,000.
+One must be from a bank confirming the individual's good character and financial status is in excess of £2,000,000.